-Foldr provides an optional permission called ‘Check Out’ that can be used to make other users aware that a file is being worked on.
-When a file is checked out, other users will be unable to overwrite or make other changes to the file, such as directly edit the document through Microsoft Office.
+Foldr provides an optional permission on each configured share called ‘Checkout’ that can be used to make other users aware that a file is being worked on.
+When a file is checked out, other users will see a padlock on the file in question and they will be unable to overwrite or make other changes to the file, such as directly edit the document through Microsoft Office.

-The Check Out feature/permission is enabled on a per-share basis and is completely granular in the same way as any other share level permission in Foldr. i.e. it may be enabled for all users or specific accounts / groups as required.
+The Check Out feature/permission is enabled on a per-share basis and is granular in the same way as any other share-level permission in Foldr. i.e. it may be enabled for all users or specific individuals or groups as required.

 When editing the user / group permission, click on the Check Outs tab and enable the Check Out permissions by selecting Allow

 When the user next signs into Foldr, they will be able to check files out – Example below using the web app.
 The macOS and Windows apps provide access to the check out/in feature through the context menu >> Foldr option in Explorer and Finder.

 A padlock icon marking that files are checked out will be shown.
 An orange icon is shown for files you have checked out yourself